 Content

-• Works that promote hateful ideologies of any kind (including but not limited to homophobia, transphobia, or racism) are banned from this event.
+• Works that promote discrimination (including but not limited to sexuality, race, gender, religion or age) are banned from this event.

 • NSFW or 18+ material cannot be on display.
 This material can be kept behind an exhibitor's table or out of reach of younger attendees with only non-explicit content on display.
 Games with these themes should be played with caution.